 To waive the Willamette Student Health Insurance Plan, you must submit an International student health insurance waiver through the Bishop Wellness Center.

 The majority of law students live off campus in Salem and the surrounding area.
-However, there are a limited number of apartments that are reserved on-campus.
+However, there are a limited number of on-campus apartments and residence halls that are reserved for graduate students.

 Parking is available in designated Willamette University parking lots without a parking permit during orientation week but all other parking regulations remain in effect.
 Parking permits will be required and Campus Safety will issue citations to cars parked in Willamette University parking lots without a parking permit after Orientation.

-If you park in City of Salem owned parking spots (i.e. Winter Street 2-hour parking spots), you are subjected to City of Salem parking enforcement.
+If you park in City of Salem owned parking spots (i.e. Winter Street 10-hour metered parking spots), you are subject to City of Salem parking enforcement.
 The Admissions Office will not reimburse you for any ticket or citation expenses.

-You may purchase temporary or annual parking permits for standard or reserved lots from Campus Safety.
+You may purchase temporary or annual parking permits for standard or reserved lots from the Service Center, located behind the College of Law.